-Looking for a fast, easy to make yet tasty recipe to wet the taste buds of visiting guests?
+Looking for a fast, easy-to-make yet tasty recipe to wet the taste buds of visiting guests?
 You’re in luck because that’s exactly what we’ve got served for you.
 We’re talking about chicken!
 The irresistible constant in any family home.

 In happy news, I just realized I completely missed Food Allergy Awareness Week.
-Happy because that means Amelia’s allergies have become a part of our regular routine; a far cry from those early days after her diagnosis when I’d stare forlornly at the supermarket shelves, cataloguing all the things we couldn’t cook and (true story) once burst into tears when I saw my friend Lorna’s photo of her son eating his first ice cream cone.
+Happy because that means Amelia’s allergies have become a part of our routine; a far cry from those early days after her diagnosis when I’d stare forlornly at the supermarket shelves, cataloging all the things we couldn’t cook and (true story) once burst into tears when I saw my friend Lorna’s photo of her son eating his first ice cream cone.

 This year I intended to send out a big thank you to Cybele Pascal for the occasion.
 Pascal was the first food allergy cookbook writer I discovered, and she remains one of my favorites seven years later.
 Pascal’s a thoughtful and inventive cook who enjoys working with healthy ingredients and she never acts like her family is deprived because of their allergies.

 Pascal’s latest cookbook is Allergy-Free and Easy Cooking: 30-Minute Meals Without Gluten, Wheat, Dairy, Eggs, Soy, Peanuts, Tree Nuts, Fish, Shellfish, and Sesame.
 For households juggling multiple allergies, it’s a total winner.

 Roasted Chicken with Rosemary, Kalamata Olives, and Lemon